AY2324S1-CS2113-T17-1/tp/docs/DeveloperGuide.md

 5. **Result Display**: A message is returned post-execution and passed through AthletiCLI to the UI for display to the user.

-In particular to demonstrate all parser classes, the following sequence diagram shows how the 'edit-sleep' command works:
+In particular to demonstrate all parser classes, the following sequence diagram shows how the `edit-sleep` command works:

 ![](images/EditSleepObjectSequenceDiagram.svg)